 Trimming shrubs can help them to grow better in areas where they aren’t as full, aids in better flower and fruit production, decreases some disease issues, and can remove old growth that may become problematic.

-Of course, keeping shrubs and hedges contained with trimming and pruning isn’t as simple as just cutting them back.
+Of course, trimming and pruning shrubs and hedges isn’t as simple as just cutting them back.
 That’s because different plants have different requirements.
-We’ve rounded up some of our best tips in this shrub trimming guide to help you determine whether tackling your shrubs and hedges is something you want to do on your own, or whether it’s something best left to the professionals.
+We’ve rounded up some of our best tips in this shrub trimming guide to help you determine whether trimming your shrubs and hedges is something you want to do on your own, or whether it’s something best left to the professionals.

 Another area where shrub and hedge trimming can go wrong is in the method used.
 A lot of homeowners, and even some lawn and landscape companies, will use gas or electric-powered shears on everything.
 But some shrubs, like boxwood, really need to be trimmed by hand with a precise pruning instrument or you can risk damage.
 It’s important to know which varieties require hand-trimming and which do not.